 - In a baking dish (about 2 quartz capacity – 8 or 9 x 11″), arrange the sliced sweet potatoes in overlapping layers.
 In a bowl combine the orange juice, orange zest, honey, butter and salt.
 Pour the mixture over the sweet potatoes ensuring that all slices are coated (to ensure better absorption of the sauce).

-- Cover with foil and bake for 20 minutes.
+- Cover with foil and bake for 30 minutes.
 In the meantime, mix the pecans, cinnamon and sugar.
-After 20 minutes, uncover the dish, sprinkle with the chopped pecan mixture and baste well.
-Bake for another 30-40 minutes or until the sweet potatoes have softened.
+After 30 minutes, adjust the oven temperature to 375 F, take the dish out and uncover and sprinkle all over with the chopped pecan mixture.
+Bake for another 25-30 minutes or until the sweet potatoes have softened.

-Note: As this dish is mostly naturally sweetened, it’s not overly sweet like the regular sweet potato casseroles with sugar and marshmallow.
-Feel free to adjust the amount of honey to your liking and for an even better flavor absorption, make it a day ahead and then simply reheat fully covered in the oven the next day for 20-30 minutes or until the potatoes are fully heated through.
+Note: As this dish is mostly naturally sweetened, it’s not overly sweet like the regular sweet potato casseroles with sugar and marshmallows.
+Feel free to adjust the amount of honey to your liking.
+This can be made ahead and simply reheated the next day.
+The batch can also be doubled, if desired.

 Yield: 6-8 Servings